Who are we?

 Events Coordinator and Welfare Officer: Sophie Atkinson - firstname.lastname@example.org

 Social Secretary: Phoebe Roxbee - firstname.lastname@example.org

 Leaf awards reflect contributions of the society or sports club towards its members, the University of Sussex Students’ Union, the University of Sussex, the local community and the public.
 Leaves can be attained at bronze, silver or gold levels by meeting three, six or nine criteria.
 Leaves apply for an academic year as a symbol of what the present committee have achieved.

 Groups can work towards nine leaves:

-Below are the Leaves we have achieved so far this year:
+Below are the Leaves that have been achieved by previous committees:

 The Inclusivity Leaf is awarded to groups who have taken positive steps to increase the diversity of their membership and include as many members as possible.
 They have made specific efforts to include students that don’t traditionally engage, without ignoring or neglecting their current membership or other student groups.

 The Student Voice leaf is awarded to groups who engage their members in Sussex Students’ Union campaigns, democracy and elections and influence the way the Students’ Union is run.